astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro dev run

-Runs a single [Airflow command](https://airflow.apache.org/docs/apache-airflow/stable/cli-ref.html) on a locally running Airflow webserver.
+Runs a single [Airflow CLI command](https://airflow.apache.org/docs/apache-airflow/stable/cli-ref.html) on your local Airflow environment.
+This command only applies to local development and is not supported for Airflow Deployments on Astronomer.

 ### Usage